 ACKNOWLEDGE A child just finished building a block tower.
 ENCOURAGE A child is working on a difficult four-piece puzzle.
 GIVE SPECIFIC FEEDBACK A child has just finished a drawing in the art area.
 MODEL Two children are disagreeing about the use of a tricycle.
-IVIODEL Two children are disagreeing about the use of a theyele.
 DEMONSTRATE A child is working on a matching game in the table toys area.
-CREATE OR ADD A child is stringing beads at the table toy area.
-CHALLENGE GIVE A CUE, HINT, OR A child is working on a project with small blocks.
-OTHER ASSISTANCE PROVIDE INFORMATION A child is exploring leaves on the science table.
+CREATE OR ADD CHALLENGE A child is stringing beads at the table toy area.
+GIVE A CUE, HINT, OR OTHER ASSISTANCE A child is working on a project with small blocks.
+PROVIDE INFORMATION A child is exploring leaves on the science table.
 GIVE DIRECTIONS A child is looking at a new book in the library area.

-Source: Copple & Bredekamp, (2006), Basics of Developmentally Appropriate Practice: An Introduction for Teachers of Children 3 to 6,
+Source: Copple & Bredekamp, (2006), Basics of Developmentally Appropriate Practice: An Introduction for Teachers of Children 3 to 6, NAEYC

-NAEYC